Advance copies of this statement are made available to the press

 Average hourly earnings of all employees on private nonfarm

-payrolls changed little in May (+1 cent).
+payrolls rose by 4 cents in November.
 Over the past 12 months,

-average hourly earnings have risen by 46 cents, or 2.0
+average hourly earnings have risen 48 cents, or 2.0 percent.

-for All Urban Consumers (CPI-U) increased by 1.1 percent.
+All Urban Consumers (CPI-U) rose by 0.9 percent.

 Turning now to our survey of households, the unemployment